open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 ## Introduction

-If you have completed [the on-boarding steps](#!pages/vi/vi-first-steps.md) as part of the Virtual Intern program then you have all of the skills and knowledge needed to complete an installation of Bell-Apps on a Raspberry Pi.
+If you have completed [the on-boarding steps](#!pages/vi/vi-first-steps.md) as part of the Virtual Intern program, then you have all of the skills and knowledge needed to complete an installation of Bell-Apps on a Raspberry Pi.

 Note: Although Bell-Apps will run on any hardware, we designed it for the RPi as it represents the most affordable option for delivering content and services.